 We know everyone is excited to begin outdoor, in person Scouting activities.
 We ask that you “do your best” to follow the guidance provided here and work with your adult committee and chartered organization to ensure a safe Scouting experience.
 Units following the restrictions and administering the precautions are covered by the BSA insurance program.

-Since summer camp is cancelled, can my unit get together with other units and have our own camp once we are approved for unit activities?
+Can my unit get together with other units and have our own camp since we are approved for unit activities?

 Chartering organizations play an important role in the program and activities for their chartered units.
 Chartering organizations promote well-planned unit activities for the units they charter and encourage their units to have active outdoor unit programs.
 Chartering organization are not authorized to plan, promote, and deliver programs for units outside of their charter.